keiferwise/DeckGen/README.md

 To Do
 - Add a "seriousness level" radio buttons. silly, neither serious or silly, serious
-- A service the composes the final card. i.e. frame + text + art + post-processing
-- Dall E client
 - Front end design
 - Navigation menu
 - User Authenication with Spring Security
+- Design custom card backs
+- refractor deck controller and decklistcontroller
+-
+In Progress
 - Create the CardComposer (going to be difficult?)
-- Design custom card backs and frames(fiverr???)
+- design custom card frames

+Done
--
+- Dall E client